Adjusting through Life Transitions

 - CHANGING SCHOOLS OR EDUCATION MAJOR

 - CHANGING CAREER PATH/ CHOOSING DIFFERENT LINE OF WORK

 - CHANGE IN RELIGION/SPIRITUAL BELIEFS

-- LOSS OF A HOME, CAR, OR OTHER CHANGE IN FINANCIAL SITUATION
+- LOSS OR CHANGE OF A HOME, CAR, OR OTHER FINANCIAL RELATED TRANSITION

-- MOVING INTO ANOTHER NEW LIFE STAGE, SUCH AS ADOLESCENCE, MIDDLE SCHOOL, HIGH SCHOOL, COLLEGE, OR EVEN CHILDREN HAVING DIFFICULTY ADJUSTING TO KINDERGARTEN
+- MOVING INTO ANOTHER NEW LIFE STAGE, SUCH AS CHILDREN TRANSITIONING TO SCHOOL, TWEEN/ADOLESCENCE CHANGES, MIDDLE SCHOOL, HIGH SCHOOL, COLLEGE

 If you are having difficulty transitioning through a life change, it can be beneficial to talk with an objective therapist who can provide a safe and supportive space to work through the challenges in a healthy way.